 10. Tom Thumb

-With diminutive 3- to 5-inch heads, the English variety ‘Tom Thumb’ is ideal for smaller gardens or container growing.
-Soft, green, crinkled leaves form compact heads in just 50-60 days.
+With diminutive three- to five-inch heads, the English variety ‘Tom Thumb’ is ideal for smaller gardens or container growing.
+Soft, green, crinkled leaves form compact heads in just 50 to 60 days.

 With a crisp but tender texture and mild, slightly nutty flavor, mature ‘Tom Thumb’ heads are the perfect size to make a delicious side salad for two people.